Skip to main content

 Provide structured mentorship and training to faculty including grant writing, leadership, and communication

-THE LATEST FROM IMPACT HSR
+THE LATEST FROM IMPACT

-IMPACT HSR Researcher Highlight: Dr. Brett Einerson
+IMPACT Researcher Highlight: Dr. Brett Einerson

 Dr. Einerson (Department of Obstetrics & Gynecology) was featured in the New York Times article, "A Grave Condition Caused by C-Sections Is on the Rise" for his work in the University of Utah's placenta accreta clinic providing life-saving care to patients.